julien-boudry/Condorcet/README.md

 **Coding standards:** The code is very close to the respect of PSR-1 (lacks only the naming of methods), and freely influenced by PSR-2 when it is not unnecessarily authoritarian.

+**Performance:** *Benchmark on a modern machine (linux - x64 - php 5.6) of a large use of methods and algorithms.
+With relatively complex voting scenarios.
+For simpler use, Condorcet knows proceed more aggresive (cache, partial computation ...).*
+Memory usage : less than 2M
+Execution time : less than 120ms

+use Kemeny-Young 6 candidates : 5MB - 220ms
+use Kemeny-Young 7 candidates : 32MB - 900ms
+use Kemeny-Young 8 candidates : 135MB - 3500ms

 #### Project State
 To date, we have a stable version.
 - Since version 0.9, an important work of code review and testing was conducted by the creator.
-- Since version 0.15, significant structural changes have strong evolutionary implementation of the API.
+- Since version 0.90, significant structural changes have strong evolutionary implementation of the API.
 Including a full object management of the Votes and Candidate, in addition to the old and easier string conceptualization.

 **External testers are more than welcome**.